 You can contact Diana via email for more information on Spodden Valley Revealed.

-Posted in Cultural Tourism, Mid Pennine Arts, Public Realm, Spodden Valley Revealed
+Posted in Cultural Tourism, Heritage, Public Realm, Spodden Valley Revealed

 Tagged barnaby festival, bury light night, bury sculpture centre, Contemporary Heritage, diana hamilton, greenways, hamilton project, irwell sculpture trail, Lancashire, Rossendale, spodden valley, Spodden Valley Revealed, station stories